Payment Gateway Integration: The Process and What Nexts

 When selling digital merchandise, App Store and Play Store doesn’t allow using third party e-commerce services, when the app is distributed through their storage.
 To make transactions, your app must use only the platform specific accounts – Apple or Gmail.

 To legally handle the user personal banking information, you will have to buy a PCI DSS compliance certificate.
+It is also one of the 7 key vital factors integrating payment gateways into mobile apps.
 Even if you are using a trusted payment gateway like Stripe or PayPal, you will have to acquire the certificate.
 The process of which is –

 First, prepare information system which stores user card data, so that all the requirements of PCI DSS are fulfilled.